-Bachelor of Management and Faculty of Applied Science students on UBC’s Okanagan campus can join the Co-op Education Program.
-Through Co-op on the Vancouver campus, you can pursue co-op placements in Arts, Business, Engineering, Forestry, Kinesiology, Land and Food Systems, and Science.
+Bachelor of Management and Faculty of Applied Science students on the Okanagan campus can join UBC Okanagan’s Co-op Program.
+Through co-op programs on the Vancouver campus, you can pursue co-op placements in Arts, Business, Engineering, Forestry, Kinesiology, Land and Food Systems, and Science.

 Want to get involved with important research projects on UBC’s Okanagan campus or Vancouver campus?
 You don’t have to wait until you graduate – UBC offers you many different opportunities to pursue innovative and original research as part of your undergraduate learning experience.
 Each campus offers different resources, opportunities, clubs, and awards designed to promote undergraduate research.

 If you’re looking for research experience in an academic setting, you should consider applying for an Undergraduate Student Research Award for the chance to work on one of your UBC professors’ research projects.
 From the Sauder School of Business on the Vancouver campus to the Irving K. Barber School of Arts and Sciences on the Okanagan campus, your options are abundant.